Advanced Features

 For steps that may encounter transient failures (like network issues or resource limitations), you can configure automatic retries:

 It's important to note that retries happen at the step level, not the pipeline level.
 This means that ZenML will only retry individual failed steps, not the entire pipeline.
-The only exception to this is the Kubernetes orchestrator, which can be configured to retry at the pipeline level.

 With this configuration, if the step fails, ZenML will: